FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Discussion

 \section{Discussion}

-Using the CNN activations to explain their prediction was first introduced by \cite{zhou2016learning}, based on previous work investigating the capabilities of CNNs in object detection \cite{bolei2015object}.
-These works formed a basis for the idea of Grad-CAM \cite{selvaraju2017grad}.
-However, these studies only consider a target class and, by doing so, disregard a considerable portion of information regarding the CNN classification process.
-In this study, we propose that the activations should be calculated for the top-$k$ classes, weighing them accordingly using their gradients, normalising them for a fair representation, and finally fusing them.
+Using CNN activations to explain predictions was first introduced by \cite{zhou2016learning}, building on earlier work investigating the capabilities of CNNs in object detection \cite{bolei2015object}.
+These works formed the basis for Grad-CAM \cite{selvaraju2017grad}.
+However, these studies consider only a single target class and, by doing so, disregard a considerable portion of information regarding the CNN classification process.
+In this study, we propose that activations should be computed for the top-$k$ classes, weighted by their gradients, normalised for fair representation, and finally fused.
 Hence, while Grad-CAM and FM-G-CAM are based on the aforementioned studies, they are characteristically and mathematically different.

-Figure \ref{fig:general-comparison} previously discussed shows that the single class Grad-CAM approach is not always useful in situations where a bigger-picture approach is needed.
+Figure \ref{fig:general-comparison}, previously discussed, shows that the single-class Grad-CAM approach is not always useful in situations where a bigger-picture approach is needed.
 Instead, it only shows why a specified class has its related prediction score.
 In most cases, this class is selected as the top predicted class.
-However, there is a significant difference in the majority of CNN-based predictor models in the accuracy of top-1\footnote{\url{https://paperswithcode.com/sota/image-classification-on-imagenet}} accuracy vs top-5\footnote{\url{https://paperswithcode.com/sota/image-classification-on-imagenet?metric=Top\%205\%20Accuracy}} accuracy.
-The difference between the accuracy of top-1 and the accuracy of top-5 can be substantial\cite{he2016identity, huang2017densely}.
+The difference between the accuracy of top-1 and the accuracy of top-5 can be substantial \cite{he2016identity, huang2017densely}.
 Situations such as those arising from the interpretation of chest X-rays show that, in some cases, the top-$k$ predictions where $k>1$ hold significantly useful information when interpreting the predictions.